victoriadrake/open-mscs/README.md

 ### Committing

 The [pre-commit framework](https://pre-commit.com/) you installed as part of the set up will run a [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that lints your Markdown files according to the `.markdownlint-cli2.jsonc`.
 This helps to keep things uniform and tidy.

+## Support

+For help with this website or repository, please open an [issue](https://github.com/victoriadrake/open-mscs/issues).

+For help with OMSCS, come [chat](https://openmscs.com/#quick-links) with your classmates!